iltommi/qdb-documentation/source/api/net.rst

 If the handle object goes out of scope, the connection will automatically be terminated and the handle will be garbage collected.

 .. caution::
-    Concurrent calls to the Connect() method on the same handle object leads to undefined behaviour.
+    Concurrent calls to the :ref:`Handle.Connect() <csharp_handle_connect>` method on the same handle object leads to undefined behaviour.

 Adding and getting data to and from a cluster
 ---------------------------------------------